fxfactorial/evm-dev-station/README.md

 Currently ALPHA(ALPHA(ALPHA(ALPHA())))

-git clone this repo and run `./evm-dev-station` either in the arm directory (for apple silicon) or in the x86 directory for older intel based macs.
+git clone this repo and run `./evm-dev-station`.
+Its a fat binary, so it works on both intel and apple silicon based darwin machines.

 ![](./ss.png)
 ![](./ss-loaded.png)